bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

--   The above approach is better in comparison with the previous one, it is not ideal though that's why Go provides you with another simpler approach:
+The above approach is better than manually writing multiple `<-done` statements, but it's still not ideal. **The recommended approach is to use `WaitGroup`** (shown earlier in this tutorial) or to use a `for range` loop over the channel:

 ```go
 func main() {